 Jobseekers will be offered coaching and advice into ‘growing sectors’ as part of a £238m employment programme from the Department for Work and Pensions (DWP).

-The government-backed Job Entry Targeted Support (JETS) scheme aims to help people who are out of work because of coronavirus, and will last for at least three months starting 5 October.
+The government-backed Job Entry Targeted Support (JETS) scheme aims to help people who are out of work because of coronavirus.

 The DWP says it’s recruiting an additional 13,500 ‘work coaches’ to help deliver the scheme.